mosip/documentation/docs/architecture/features.md

   * OTP
   * Biometric

+With e-Signet version 1.0, we have added a `Refresh` button to display the new list of connected devices.

 ### Wallet based authentication

 * With e-Signet version 1.0, mobile wallet based authentication can be used to scan a QR code and complete the authentication based on the credential already activated for online login.
 It also performs a local face authentication before using the activated credential.